alphagov/transformation-dashboard/_posts/2000-01-10-personalised-number-plates.markdown

 successes: |
   - User research done into public and motor trade requirements
   - Data integration issues investigated
-  - Passed beta Digital by Default Service Standard Assessment
+  - Passed public beta [Digital by Default Service Standard](https://www.gov.uk/service-manual/digital-by-default) assessment

 challenges: |
   - Turning complicated paper, telephone and electronic transactions into a simple digital service
   - Integrating the service with other digital projects and legacy databases and connecting to a secure cloud environment
   - Managing delivery alongside strategic transformation projects like the abolition of the tax disc, payments and direct debits
   - Changing legislation to allow digital transactions

 next-steps: |
-  - Release public beta
   - Continue user research
   - Develop new features (e.g assign a registration mark to a vehicle)
   - Prepare for the live Digital by Default Service Standard assessment